banding/CW_typewriter/README.md

 The CW typewriter uses an Iambic key as a input device.
 It acts as the computers keyboard.
 On it's PCB there's a key input jack, speaker output jack  and uses the Arduino’s USB port for communications with PC.

  Choosing the Arduino Leonardo made communicating with the computer's USB port easy.
 The Leonardo uses a ATmega32u4 micro-controller which can emulate a keyboard or a mouse.
-I also tested the Arduino Micro board which uses the same micro controller.
-The Micro has a small form factor which might be better suited for some projects,  I choose the 16 Mhz, 5 volt version.
+I also tested the Arduino Pro Micro board which uses the same micro controller.
+The Pro Micro has a small form factor which might be better suited for some projects,  I choose the 16 Mhz, 5 volt version.

 CW typewriter Features include: inputs  are Iambic (DIT and DAH), a SPACE switch and WPM speed potentiometer.
 For outputs there are  key (for the rig's key) , speaker for side tone.
 The side tone frequency is set in the program listing.